SumoLogic/sumologic-documentation/docs/manage/content-sharing/content-sharing-faq.md

 id: content-sharing-faq
 title: Content Sharing FAQ
 sidebar_label: FAQ
+description: This FAQ answers your basic questions around content sharing.
 ---

 Welcome to Content Sharing.
 We've provided this FAQ to answer your basic questions around the interface changes that come with Content Sharing.